 Ovarian Reserve Tests

-- Measurement of FSH, LH, Estradiol on cycle Day 2-5.
+· Measurement of Follicle stimulating hormone, Luteinizing hormone, and Estradiol on cycle Day 2-5.

-These tests mainly help in predicting the response to ovarian stimulation (low/poor response, high/excessive response, or cancellation of cycle): This is an important outcome from the perspective of determining treatment strategies, including the decision to not commence IVF.
+These tests provide an estimate of a woman’s egg supply.
+Ovarian reserve tests mainly help in predicting the response to ovarian stimulation (low/poor response, high/excessive response, or cancellation of cycle): This is an important outcome from the perspective of determining treatment strategies, including the decision to not commence IVF.
 Thus, for example, if there is an increased chance of a low response then either IVF could not be commenced or different treatment strategies such as an increased dose of ovarian stimulation drugs used.
 Conversely, if there is an increased chance of a high response then lower doses of drugs or other strategies could be used.